jeffharrell/minicart/README.md

 ### The minicart isn’t emptying after a transaction is completed.
 Why?
 Your buttons need a `return` URL parameter for PayPal to redirect back to.
 On this page make sure to call `paypapl.minicart.reset();`.

-### The minicart isn’t appearing the same as on this page.
-Why?
-This can occur if your page is being rendered in the browser’s [Quirks mode](http://en.wikipedia.org/wiki/Quirks_mode).
-To check for this issue, validate and correct your HTML markup using the [W3C Markup Validator](http://validator.w3.org/).

 ### Does the minicart work with frames?
 Frames are not officially supported, but you may be able to get some mileage with the `target` configuration setting.

-### Is non-JavaScript supported?
-Sort of.
-If JavaScript isn't enabled the minicart will not work and the page will fall back to using the standard PayPal HTML buttons.

 ### Are previous versions of the minicart available?
 All previous versions are [tagged on Github](https://github.com/jeffharrell/MiniCart/tags).